M-E-Rademaker/personal-website/content/blog/Tidy_tuesday/2021_05_15_CEO_depatures/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-15-1.png" width="672" style="display: block; margin: auto;" />

 Two CEOs appear 4 times in the data set.
 None of them left for legal or bad performance reasons.
 Interestingly, retirement doesn't seem to be "final".
 Some CEO come back.
 All in all, there is no overwhelmingly clear connection but certainly some interesting insights.

 ## Summary

 That's it for this data set.
-There is of course always more to discover, however, I already used a more time than I planned because it took me a while to figure out how to make the last plot.
-I had never really used the `size` aesthetic before.
-I had to learn how to use if effectively first.
+There is of course always more to discover, however, I already used more time than I planned because it took me a while to figure out how to make the last plot.
+I had never really used the `size` aesthetic before so there was some trial and error necessary in order to find out how to use it most effectively.

 [^1]: If you reproduce this plot (and the following as well), the appearance will be different.
-This is because I use a custom theme that is tailored to work well with the overall appearance of this website (same font families, color palette etc.).
+This is because I use a custom theme that is tailored to work well with the overall appearance of this website (same font families, color palettes etc.).
-If you want to now the details of the theme, check out the [code on Github](https://github.com/M-E-Rademaker/personal-website/tree/main/code).
+If you want to know the details of the theme, check out the [code on Github](https://github.com/M-E-Rademaker/personal-website/tree/main/code).